-Windows 11 ships with many features, and out of those, one is the Terminal app.
-By default, it comes pre-installed in Windows 11, and when you right-click, you will find it in the context menu.
-It lets you open Windows Terminal to the current folder with a single click.
+Windows 11 comes with many built-in features, and one of them is the Terminal app.
+By default, it is pre-installed and appears in the right-click context menu, allowing you to open Windows Terminal in the current folder with a single click.

 However, if you don’t use the Terminal app often and want to remove the “Open in Windows Terminal” context menu entry from the File Explorer in Windows 11, in that case, this gearupwindows article will guide you.